Cozy reading season has arrived and that means it’s time to plan your winter reading list!

 Happy winter reading!!

-Note: I’m a bit of an eclectic reader and so are my book lists because I only choose books that I have already read advance reader copies for or plan to read over the upcoming weeks.
-I enjoy literary fiction as well as popular fiction – historical, contemporary, mysteries/thrillers and romance.
-I only occasionally read non-fiction and avoid horror, science fiction, and fantasy.
+Note: I read across a lot of genres and I only choose books that I have already read or plan to read over the coming weeks for my book lists.
 If I haven’t yet read the book when I publish the book list then I include the blurb provided by the publisher and update the article with my own thoughts after I read it.
 Some of the buzziest books of the season are on my lists but I hope I also introduce you to some titles that you might not have heard of otherwise.

 You Might Also Enjoy Reading: